jairajs89/zerver/README.md

 ```

 Everything in `website-dir` will be served as static content except for code in `zerver/` which will run on the server.
+Only files on the topmost level of the zerver folder will be saved as api's i.e. files in subfolders under zerver will not be used unless they are specifically required in one of the main api files.
 ```js
 // in website-dir/zerver/MyAPI.js
 // this runs on the server